outrera/free-game-art/foss-copyright-infringement-records.md

 - Freeciv (www.freeciv.org ) most of its sounds came from Warzone 2010, which took sounds from Sound Ideas General 6000 series.

 - Seven Kingdoms (https://www.7kfans.com/wiki/index.php/Main_Page ) says that "Seven Kingdoms Ancient Adversaries was open sourced under the GPL in 2009.
-This includes the game source code, graphics, sounds, but not the music", yet game sounds obviously came from non-free audio libraries, I immediately recognize several samples, that were also used in Magic Carpet and Dungeon Keeper, which took most samples from Sound Ideas 6000.
+This includes the game source code, graphics, sounds, but not the music", yet game sounds obviously came from non-free audio libraries, I immediately recognize several samples, that were also used in Warcraft 2 (PE_A3.wav is the same as Spell.wav in Warcraft 2), Magic Carpet and Dungeon Keeper, which took most samples from Sound Ideas 6000.

 - Widelands (https://wl.widelands.org/) steals sounds from Sound Ideas 6000.
 For example, horse_00.ogg can be found on CD3, 65 - "horse interior - whinny. animal", second track there.